Yvette Lévy: Post-war

-After her liberation in May 1945, Lévy returned to her parents and two brothers in Noisy-le-Sec, despite the Gestapo explicitly telling her that they died in a bombing.
+After her liberation in May 1945, Lévy returned to her parents and two brothers in Noisy-le-Sec, who had managed to survive the Nazi occupation in hiding because she had explicitly told the Gestapo that they had died in a bombing.
 She then married Robert Lévy, a Jewish publisher, and had a daughter named Martine.

 In 2009, Lévy signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.

 Lévy spends her time going to schools and events to educate students about the Holocaust.
 Since her release, she has returned to Auschwitz over two hundred times with students, teaching them about her experiences at the camp.
 Lévy spoke at the ceremony remembering the 70th anniversary of the Vel' d'Hiv Roundup.

 She is a member of the Fédération nationale des déportés et internés résistants et patriotes (FNDIRP).